 Students who engage in social vices like cultism or drug abuse often struggle to meet academic expectations.
 This is because they are busy planning cult clashes, violent activities, and how to disrupt academic calendars.
 These behaviors affect campus peace, instilling fear in students and staff, and weaken the community lifestyle that promotes effective learning.
 Administratively, institutions will divert productive time to disciplinary proceedings, expulsions, and reputational damage, which can hinder their ability to focus on fulfilling their core goals of producing responsible, knowledgeable graduates who can contribute to nation-building.

 Studies by Ogwudile (2023) and Ifeobu (2021) report that cultism remains a persistent menace, despite decades of governmental and institutional crackdowns.
 Drug abuse has also been highlighted by Bawuro (2025) as a growing concern linked to peer pressure, stress, and socio-economic challenges.
-Belihu, et. al. (2025) emphasizes that violence and intolerance among students are indications of a broader societal problem that often spills into campuses from external political or ethnic conflicts.
+Belihu, et. al. (2025) emphasize that violence and intolerance among students are indications of a broader societal problem that often spills into campuses from external political or ethnic conflicts.
 Collectively, these findings indicate that conventional approaches such as punishment and counseling have not yielded sufficient results, thereby necessitating the need for innovative, unconventional strategies.
 This reality further emphasizes the importance of exploring creative interventions like stage drama.
 This will offer new pathways for addressing long-standing issues of social vices on campus.

 Conventional Approaches to Addressing Social Vices